"Create Your Own Chord Melody Arrangements Easily..."

 “I’m your 'real' teacher: Marc-Andre Seguin, a Canadian thirty-something jazzer, teacher and composer at times.

-I wrote this eCourse with you in mind so you can finally learn chord melody and achieve greater levels of confidence.”
+I wrote this e-book with you in mind so you can learn how to play jazz guitar to achieve greater levels of confidence and expression on this wonderful instrument.”